Antisemitism in Chile: Antisemitism from the Inquisition till the 20th century

+Antisemitism in the 21st century

+In 2006, footballer Rodrigo Goldberg faced antisemitic abuse from Palestino fans during a match, due to his Jewish heritage.
+In 2024, he was once again targeted with antisemitic slurs, this time on social media, which led him to leave his X account inactive.

+On 23 August 2025, Santiago's oldest synagogue, Bicur Joilim, was attacked while people were praying inside, the fourth such attack in two years.
+The incident follows similar events at Jewish places of worship in Viña del Mar, Temuco, and Concepción.
+The Chilean Jewish community accused authorities of downplaying and denying the antisemitic reality in Chile, which has led to inaction.
+Organizations such as the UN and the United States Department of State have warned of rising antisemitism in the country, reflected in profanities, hate speech, and harassment.

 Nazism in Chile

 Nazism in Chile has a long history dating back to the 1930s.
 Nazist cells are currently active in many Chilean cities, especially the capital, Santiago, and the southern cities with German heritage.

 After the dissolution of the National Socialist Movement of Chile (MNSCH) in 1938, notable former members of MNSCH migrated into Partido Agrario Laborista (PAL), obtaining high charges.
 Not all former MNSCH members joined the PAL; some continued to form parties of the MNSCH line until 1952.
 A new old-school Nazi party was formed in 1964 by school teacher Franz Pfeiffer.
 Among the activities of this group were the organization of a Miss Nazi beauty contest and the formation of a Chilean branch of the Ku Klux Klan.
 The party disbanded in 1970.
 Pfeiffer attempted to restart it in 1983 in the wake of a wave of protest against the Pinochet Regime.

 Historically Nazism had also detractors in Chile.
-Example of this is the telegram sent by Salvador Allende and other members of the Congress of Chile to Adolf Hitler after the Kristallnacht (1938) in which they denounced the persecution of Jews.
+Example of this is the telegram sent by members of the Congress of Chile to Adolf Hitler after the Kristallnacht (1938) in which they denounced the persecution of Jews.

 Even before the Nazi takeover of Germany in 1933 there was a German Chilean youth organization with strong Nazi influence.
 Nazi Germany pursued a policy of Nazification of the German Chilean community.
 These communities and their organizations were considered a cornerstone to extend the Nazi ideology across the world by Nazi Germany.
 It is widely known that albeit there were discrepancies most German Chileans were passive supporters of Nazi Germany.
 Nazism was widespread among the German Lutheran Church hierarchy in Chile.
 A local chapter of the Nazi Party was started in Chile.

-While Nazi Germany did pursue a policy of nazification of overseas German communities the German community in Chile did not act as an extension of the German state to any significant degree.
+While Nazi Germany did pursue a policy of Nazification of overseas German communities, the German community in Chile did not act as an extension of the German state to any significant degree.